opengnsys/OpenGnsys/admin/WebConsole3/frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+In some cases its necessary to change the base url in `index.html` file.
+By default, base url is `"/"`.

+The HTML `<base href="..."/>` specifies a base path for resolving relative URLs to assets such as images, scripts, and style sheets.
+For example, given the `<base href="/my/app/">`, the browser resolves a URL such as `some/place/foo.jpg` into a server request for `my/app/some/place/foo.jpg`.
+During navigation, the Angular router uses the base href as the base path to component, template, and module files.

+Once configured the base href, copy the content of `dist` directory to the desired folder of the server

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).